memfault/sdk-nrf/doc/nrf/test_and_optimize/debugging.rst

 For more information about monitor-mode debugging, see Zephyr's :ref:`zephyr:debugmon` documentation and SEGGER's `Monitor-mode Debugging <Monitor-mode Debugging_>`_ documentation.

-Remote Debugging with Memfault
+Remote Debugging
 ******************************

-To collect coredumps from a remote device that has been deployed to the field, enable :ref:`Memfault <ug_memfault>`.
-Memfault collects device state at the time of a crash for debugging crashes remotely.
-Additionally, you can use Memfault to collect metrics for monitoring device health, including battery life, memory usage, and CPU usage.
+The |NCS| provides remote observability support to maintain optimal device performance and reliablity in the midst of ever-changing device ecosystems.
+As you start to rollout your fleet, the nRF Connect SDK enables developers to debug and monitor devices remotely.

+This functionality allows you to efficiently collect crash information and get the same information you would see at your desk with a debugger from devices half way around the world!

-For more information on enabling Memfault for your project, see :ref:`ug_memfault`.
+For more information on enabling remote debugging with the |NCS| see :ref:`ug_memfault`.

 .. _debugging_tools: